 Business Source Elite/EBSCOhost and Harvard Business Review prevent printing and downloading of 500 Harvard Business Review articles.
 Known among libraries as the HBR 500, these rotating articles are set by the publisher to be read on-screen only.
 No current list of the HBR 500 is made available by the vendor or publisher.
 The articles included in the HBR 500 have changed since 2013 and it is understood inclusion reflects popularity.
-Articles from Harvard Business Review dating back to 1922 are available through the library's microfilm collection located on the 2nd floor is currently inaccessible due to the Covid-19 crisis.
+Articles from Harvard Business Review dating back to 1922 are available through the library's microfilm collection located on the 2nd floor.
 The video below shows how to retrieve and use microfilm to create a PDF of an article for your private individual use when the library reopens.

 Harvard does not sell case studies to libraries for redistribution.
 Check with your professor and syllabus to see how they suggest you buy these.
 See link below about Educator Access.